mahmoudshahin-it/KH-LocalEnvironmentPreparation/README-Postgres.md

 ## Assumptions
 1- Docker desktop is installed // you have docker in your local machine.
+To verify, run the following:
+docker version
+docker-compose version

 ## Steps
 1- Run docker image to have the postgres container up and running using the below command: